RodofoB/RodolfoB/README.md

 <a href="https://www.linkedin.com/in/rodolfo-bueno/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-CompTIA Security+ and Google Cybersecurity certificate graduate.
+CompTIA Security+ and Google Cybersecurity certificate graduate with a profund interest in technology and a passion for solving challenging problems.
 I am eager to apply my skills in the field and help safeguard organizational assets.
 Fluent in English and Spanish with strong oral and written communication capabilities.
-Knowledgeable about NIST frameworks and security controls.
-Proficient in database querying using SQL; and incident escalation and response.
-As well as, Linux command line, and Python.
+Knowledgeable about NIST frameworks and the incident response lifecycle.
+Proficient in database querying using SQL, as well as, Linux command line, and Python.

 ## Objective